 The fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

-All of the University's investments as of September 30, 2018 and 2017 were classified as Level 1.
-At September 30, 2017, the University's hedging derivative instrument was classified as Level 2.
+All of the University's investments as of September 30, 2019 and 2018 were classified as Level 1.